eggplantpasta/dotfiles/README.md

 https://github.com/andialbrecht/sqlparse

-I think the theme [Gloom](https://atom.io/themes/gloom) by hejrobin is pretty.
+I think the syntax theme [Gloom](https://atom.io/themes/gloom) by hejrobin is pretty.
+I use it together with the UI theme [one dark](https://atom.io/themes/one-dark-atom) by jdsimcoe.

 ```
 sudo pip install --upgrade pip